reactphp/socket/README.md

 You MAY pass a `null` limit in order to put no limit on the number of open connections and keep accepting new connection until you run out of operating system resources (such as open file handles).
-This may be useful it you do not want to take care of applying a limit but still want to use the `getConnections()` method.
+This may be useful if you do not want to take care of applying a limit but still want to use the `getConnections()` method.

 You can optionally configure the server to pause accepting new